 The Human Rights Adjudication Panel is an independent administrative tribunal and is made up of adjudicators appointed by the Lieutenant Governor in Council.
-The adjudicators are not employed by or otherwise connected to the Commission.
+The Human Rights Adjudication Panel controls its own processes.